History and exam

 family history

-Family history of AA or AA-related abnormalities may suggest congenital AA.
+Family history of aplastic anaemia (AA) or AA-related abnormalities may suggest congenital AA.
 Increased incidence of cancer among family members may also suggest congenital AA.

 Use of this content is subject to our disclaimer